 5) Thank goodness he’s not playing against the Bills anymore.
 This signing might have been worth it just not to play against him again.
 Seriously, if I had to see Smith pick up an easy first down running out of the Jets’ wildcat one more time, I might have put an ax through my TV.

 So cheer up people.
 This might not be the best Bills season ever, but man, it might end up being among the most entertaining.

-Topics: Brad Smith
+Tags: Brad Smith